 Libby beamed, letting out a sigh of relief.
 ‘Gosh, I thought you were gonna deck me for a second.
 Since when do you actually start one of our conversations?’

 Glowing a little at the ‘our conversations’, Ena shrugged.
 ‘I’ve decided I like you,’ she replied, as if she hadn’t decided she liked Libby from the second she set foot inside the shop.
 Truthfully, Ena had started one of their conversations because if they only had a month left, well…

-Libby laughed, looking pleased, a slid over in her seat, patting the space next to her.
-Ena hesitated, before sitting next to her.
+Libby laughed, looking pleased, and shuffle over in her seat, patting the space next to her.
+Ena hesitated, before sliding into the seat.
 Their thighs rubbed together, and when Libby leant forward to grab her sketchbook, Ena could smell the perfume she wore.

 ‘The next project is Lost Lights,’ Libby said, and in her daze, Ena remembered the title ‘P:LL’.
 ‘Lost Lights is gonna be set in ancient Japan.
 During a festival – we’re thinking about making it the New Year’s festival, but it’s not set in stone – but the girl loses hold of one of the floating lanterns, and, well, it floats away.
 So, then, she goes on this massive journey across Japan to find it, and…’